 Swagbucks can also be used online or you can download their app.

-They have one of the fairest points system online and an incredibly wide range of rewards.
+They have one of the fairest points systems online and an incredibly wide range of rewards.

 For example, you only need 500 Swagbucks to redeem a $5 Amazon gift card.

 There is a wide variety of programs to watch, enough to keep most people interested, and you can get your rewards fairly quickly.